 - No onset of puberty without medical intervention

 - Low hairline at the back of the neck

 - Heart defects (can be life-threatening)

-Intelligence with Turner Syndrome is not usually affected although some may have developmental delay, learning disabilities and behaviour issues.
-This varies amongst affected individuals.
+Intelligence with Turner Syndrome is not usually affected although some may have developmental delay, learning disabilities and behavioural issues.

-Unlike Down, Edwards or Patua syndrome, the risk of having a child with Turner syndrome is not related to the age of the mother and there is no apparent incease in the risk of having a further affected pregnancy.
-There is a birth incidence of 1:5000 but the majority of cases result in miscarriage or are stillborn.
+Unlike Down, Edwards or Patau Syndrome, the risk of having a child with Turner Syndrome is not related to the age of the mother and there is no apparent increase in the risk of having a further affected pregnancy.
+There is a birth incidence of 1:5000 but the majority of these cases result in miscarriage or are stillborn.